alastairgarner/Masters_Thesis/thesis.md

 **Hypothesis I:** Manipulation of premotor neuron populations necessary for noficensive behaviour will perturb performance of said behaviour.
 These affects should be quantifiable with metrics describing rolling behaviour as well as posture.

-**Hypothesis II:** Established behavioural quantification methods of different design may show discrepencies in scoring nocifensive behaviours.
+**Hypothesis II:** Established behavioural quantification methods of different design may show discrepancies in scoring nocifensive behaviours.
 Genotypes presenting robust phenotypic changes should be detectable regardless of the quantitative method used.

 ​